Overcomers Outreach is a unique Christian fellowship that grew from one home bible study in 1977 to an international network of support groups.

 OO meets in churches around Sydney and Interstate.
 Every group leader is a person in recovery... they understand the struggle... they understand the needs.
 Each group has a pastor attend who is trained to apply the Bible to the Step.

-At OO we look at 1 Step a month, 12 Steps over the 12 months.
+We look at one Step a month, 12 Steps over the 12 months.

-Who you see in the room, what you hear in the room, stays in the room.
+Who you see in the room, stays in the room.

 It is a safe room where the honest work of recovery is encouraged.

 We stand in the grace and the light of what Jesus Christ has done for us.

 Penny W found herself struggling with alcohol after she started attending a church in her mid-30s.
 She heard the gospel and found Jesus Christ in 1999.
 She was able to stop drinking in 2001 by 'white knuckling it.'
 So many Christians have the view that 'just one won't hurt'.
 What that led to for Penny was more suffering.
 She picked up just one drink at a party at the end of 2001 and by the beginning of 2002 she was unable to stop.
 She was also unable to admit she could not stop of her own free will.Thankfully someone in her church took her to a meeting of Alcoholics Anonymous where she was introduced to the Big Book.
 A book that outlines the instructions for recovery that was developed by a bunch of drunks reading their bibles and seeking God's will for their lives in the 1930's – what a miracle!

 The Big Book of AA describes the condition on p.24